nhantrichuyenanh/rblxstudio/md.Lua Learning/ManyWaysToCreateARainbowEffect.md

 ## ◎ Technical examples (mathematical approaches)

-Throwback to the very first sentence of this tutorial: _“When scripting something in Luau, or programming in any language, [...]”_ Programmers have come up with all sorts of mathematical ways to create a rainbow effect. **They're pretty interesting to know about, even if you don't plan to use any of them.**
+Throwback to the very first sentence of this tutorial: _“When scripting something in Luau, or programming in any language, [...]”_ Programmers have developed all sorts of mathematical ways to create a rainbow effect. **They're pretty interesting to know about, even if you don't plan to use any of them.**
 ##### ⦿ Triangular Wave Hue
 > I found this in Toolbox.
 ```